 Some questions are very open ended and it is very hard to come up with exact requirements.
-Here is one question I was asked in recent User Group Meeting.
+Here is one question I was asked in recent User Group Meeting about user without login.

 Let us visualize a scenario.
 An application has lots of different operations and many of them are very sensitive operations.
 The common practice was to do give application specific role which has more permissions and access level.
 When a regular user login (not system admin), he/she might have very restrictive permissions.
 The application itself had a user name and password which means applications can directly login into the database and perform the operation.
 Developers were well aware of the username and password as it was embedded in the application.
 When developer leaves the organization or when the password was changed, the part of the application had to be changed where the same username and passwords were used.
 Additionally, developers were able to use the same username and password and login directly to the same application.